MoBakour/peeko/api.md

 #### - [POST] /comment/postComment

-This route is to post a comment on a video
+This route is to post a comment on a video.

 If the video was found with the provided video key, a comment will be attached to it.